flutter/website/src/content/get-started/fwe/user-input.md

 ## Next: Networking

 This page was an introduction to handling user input.
-Now that you know how to accept input from app's users, you can make your app even more interesting by adding external data.
+Now that you know how to get input from app's users, you can make your app even more interesting by adding external data.
 In the next section, you'll learn now to fetch data for your app over a network,